jaleks3/TravelHelper/README.md

 -- OpenWeatherAPI.java: Manages interactions with the OpenWeatherMap API to fetch weather data.
 - Service.java: Implements the main business logic of the application, coordinating interactions with the external APIs.
 ### View
-- SimpleSwingBrowser.java: Provides the user interface for the application, allowing users to input a country, city, and currency code.
+- TravelHelper.java: Provides the user interface for the application, allowing users to input a country, city, and currency code.
 It displays weather information, currency exchange rates, and loads Wikipedia articles based on user input.
 ### Main
 - Main.java: Entry point of the application.
 Initializes the service layer and the view components and connects them through the controller.
 ## Features